The arms are the higher limbs of the physique. They’re among the most complicated and incessantly used physique elements.

 - Radial and ulnar veins.
 These veins are located parallel with the radial and ulnar arteries.
 They be a part of the brachial vein on the elbow joint.

 Forearm blood vessels

-- pain or tenderness in the arm
+- ache or tenderness within the arm

 - swelling of the arm

-- a limited range of arm motion
+- a restricted vary of arm movement

-- pain in the affected joint
+- ache within the affected joint

 - restricted vary of movement or stiffness within the affected joint

 - irritation or swelling of the affected joint

 Examples of arm joint issues embody arthritis, tennis elbow, and bursitis.